 Athletics training opportunities and practices for enrolled student-athletes will be permitted, provided they are structured in accordance with each institution's procedures and applicable state and local regulations.
 This approach is consistent with the phased approach implemented by the Ivy League for all sports in the fall 2020 term.

 The Council will continue to closely monitor and evaluate the public health climate and consider changes to policies when warranted in order to return to more normal campus operations, including potential spring intercollegiate athletics competition.

-Fall sport student-athletes will not use a season of Ivy League or NCAA eligibility in the fall, whether or not they enroll.
-Students who wish to pursue competition during a fifth-year will need to work with their institutions in accordance with campus policy to determine their options beyond their current anticipated graduation date.
+Winter and fall sport student-athletes will not lose a season of Ivy League or NCAA eligibility, whether or not they enroll.
+Students who wish to pursue competition during a fifth-year of undergraduate education at their home institution, if permitted, or as a graduate student elsewhere will need to work with their institutions in accordance with campus policy to determine their options beyond their current anticipated graduation date.